 Archiv der Münchner Arbeiterbewegung e.V.

+Holocaust related data is contained in the files of Konrad Kittl.
+In 2009, Konrad Kittl handed over the files of 1,500 compensation cases to the archive.
+See below.
+But the main topic is the social history.
 The Archive of the Munich Workers' Movement was founded in 1987.
 The impetus for this was provided by the exhibition"Empor zum Licht – Arbeitersänger und Arbeitersportler in München vor 193", organized by the Cultural Department of the City of Munich and the DGB district of Munich.
 Since then, the archive has taken on the task of securing, archiving and presenting more than 150 years of social history of working people and their organizations.
 In letters, documents, memoirs, photographs and everyday objects, the history of the"ordinary peopl" in Munich is documented and thus important aspects of the city's and regional history are also illuminated.
-The collection, processing and cataloguing of the archival holdings also makes them accessible to scientific research.
-The long-term goal is to establish a Museum of Work in Munich.

 data from the linked data cloud